walkingriver/walkingriver.github.io/_posts/2021-01-14-angular-test-failures.md

 With the test doubles in place, my component creation test passed.
 One down, nine to go.

 The next test up was the failing one.
-It did something only other test in the suite does.
+It did something only one other test in the suite did.
 It changed the behavior of one of my mock services.
 Could that be the piece I had been missing?

 # Suspect Your Test Doubles
 I deleted my test doubles and reentered them individually.
 While doing this, I noticed that two of my mock services were created as object literals directly in the test suite.
 This was odd, as I also had a mock service defined as a class in another file.
 I decided I should try to use that instead.